UNCOVER: The rest ultraviolet to near infrared multiwavelength structures and dust distributions of sub-millimeter-detected galaxies in Abell 2744: Introduction

 By combining JWST/NIRCam imaging with existing shorter wavelength HST imaging, we can now perform detailed multiwavelength structural studies of the distribution of stars, dust, and star formation in extremely dusty distant galaxies, revealing new insights about the nature and formation of this population.
 A number of studies have already leveraged early JWST observations to constrain the structures of distant dusty galaxies, including both sub-mm detected galaxies (including \citealt{2022ApJ...936L..19C, 2023ApJ...942L..19C}, \citealt{Gillman23}, \citealt{Kokorev23}, \citealt{2023ApJ...948L...8R}, \citealt{Smail23}, \citealt{Wu23}, \citealt{2023arXiv230816895B}) and other dusty galaxies (e.g., \citealt{Gomez-Guijarro23}, \citealt{2023arXiv230707599L}, \citealt{2023arXiv230510944L}, \citealt{Nelson23}, \citealt{2023arXiv230519331M}).
 Building upon these works, we study the structures of a sample of galaxies within a cluster field, where the strong lensing boost allows us to examine the relation between total dust content and detailed multiwavelength structures for a variety of galaxies pushing to faint intrinsic fluxes and compact physical sizes.

 Here we present a multiwavelength ($0.5-4.4\um$) structural analysis of 11 $z\sim0.9-3.5$ sub-mm detected ($S_{\mathrm{1.2mm,int}}\sim 0.2-1.5\unit{mJy}$) galaxies in the Abell 2744 cluster field as measured with \HST and \JWST.
 This sample includes all galaxies detected in $1.2\unit{mm}$ ALMA continuum observations of the Abell 2744 primary cluster core from the ALMA Lensing Cluster Survey (ALCS; \citealt{Fujimoto23}) and ALMA-Hubble Frontier field (ALMA-HFF; \citealt{MunozArancibia23}) programs.
 We visually examine the rest-optical and NIR structures, then quantify the multiwavelength structures by fitting single component models and deriving residual-corrected flux profiles in every filter for the full sample.
-We also calculate the ratio of sizes between long ($>4.4\um$) and short ($\sim1.5-2.7\um$) wavelengths, which is sensitive to color gradient strengths probing radial changes in dust, age, or metallicity --- and should be primarily driven by the dust in these extremely attenuated systems.
+We also calculate the ratio of sizes between long ($>4.4\um$) and short ($\sim1.5-2.7\um$) wavelengths, which is sensitive to color gradient strengths probing radial changes in dust, age, or metallicity.
+Dust is expected to be an important driver of these color gradients, given this sample is sub-mm detected and a subset exhibits signatures consistent with dust lanes or patchy dust distributions.
 Finally, we examine the structural measurements together with the intrinsic, lensing-corrected 1.2mm flux densities, to probe the impact of both dust quantity and geometry on these galaxies' multiwavelength structures.

 Throughout this work we adopt a flat $\Lambda$CDM cosmology with $\mathrm{H_0=70\,km\,s^{-1}\,Mpc^{-1}}$, $\Omega_M=0.3$, and $\Omega_{\Lambda}=0.7$.